Subject Area: Foreign Languages

 Studying modern languages will give you excellent career opportunities and life-long skills in today’s international market.
 Knowledge of another language makes you more employable and stands out in job applications.

 Employers value the transferable skills that linguists demonstrate such as critical thinking, analysing and assessing information, being flexible and being an effective communicator.
 At university, you can combine languages with almost any other subject, such as management, law, business, engineering or sciences.
-Language graduates work in all sorts of areas such as journalism, logistics, marketing and sales.
+Language graduates work in all sorts of areas including journalism, logistics, marketing and sales.